 Siesta Key has three wonderful beaches on this 8-mile stretch of "the world's finest, whitest sand™" along the Gulf of Mexico, each one of our beaches offers a slightly different beach experience, but they all share the same azure gulf waters, picture-perfect sunsets, and soothing breeze that melts away your troubles so you really can't go wrong with any of them.

-While on Siesta Key you can enjoy fishing, boating, parasailing, kayaking, snorkeling, swimming, or you can just dip your toes in the sand and enjoy the view, but don't forget to keep an eye out for those playful dolphins.
+While on Siesta Key you can do as much or as little as you want.
+You can enjoy fishing, boating, parasailing, kayaking, snorkeling, swimming, or you can just dip your toes in the sand and enjoy a good book or the amazing view, but don't forget to keep an eye out for those playful dolphins.

-This guide will help you find the perfect setting for a secluded getaway or an active, fun-filled family vacation, but we hope you'll discover the unique charm of each of our beaches for yourself.
+This guide to Siesta Beach, Crescent Beach and Turtle Beach will help you find the perfect setting for a secluded getaway or an active, fun-filled family vacation, but we hope you'll discover the unique charm of each of them on your next visit to Siesta Key.

 In 2011, Siesta Beach was rated as the #1 beach in the United States by "Dr. Beach", a.k.a.
 Dr. Stephen P. Leatherman, director of Florida International University's highly respected Laboratory for Coastal Research.
 In 2004 the Travel Channel named it "The Best Sand Beach in America" because of its 99% pure quartz sand that stays cool under your feet.